- How do I register a Font?

 If during an upgrade operation there are files missing from the installation folder, then the next step to troubleshoot this is to create a verbose log of the installation process.

-since the same component with higher versioned keyfile
+component with higher versioned keyfile exists in your

 The upgrade process performs the following actions: